tarsil/saffier/docs/fields.md

   `organisation.teams.filter(membership__team__name="Blue Team")` when
   `embed_through="membership"`.
-* **unique** - Marks the target side of the generated through model as unique, producing a reverse relation that behaves like Edgy's unique many-to-many variant.
+* **unique** - Marks the target side of the generated through model as unique, producing a singular reverse relation for that generated through model.

 !!!
 Note
     Saffier enforces an auto-incrementing integer `id` primary key on ManyToMany through models.